What is Peake Current?

-The peak current is the maximum amount of current which an output is capable of sourcing for brief periods of time.
+The peak current is the maximum amount of current which output is capable of sourcing for brief periods of time.

 When a power supply or an electrical device is first turned on, high initial current flows into the load, starting at zero and rising until it reaches a peak value, known as the peak current.
 This is usually much higher compared to the steady-state current.
 The current will then decrease gradually from the peak current value to the steady state where it stabilizes.
+(Our products will state this amount on the data sheet that you will be able to download on our products pages or by request.)

-The difference between the steady state value and the peak current is what is referred to as the inrush current.
+The difference between the steady-state value and the peak current is what is referred to as the inrush current.
 This is a property that designers must pay attention to when selecting the components.
 The peak current should be within safe limits and only last for a short duration to avoid stressing the components or causing excessive heating or damage.

 Why do the inrush current flow?